danielajisafe/Facial_Keypoint_Detection/README.md

 # Facial_Keypoint_Detection
 This was my 1st project as part of the Udacity Computer Vision Nanodegree Program.

-From models.py, I defined the network architecture using the original Facial Keypoint Paper written by Naimish Agarwa et al. Check paper here https://arxiv.org/pdf/1710.00977.pdf
+From models.py, I defined the network architecture using the original Facial Keypoint Paper written by Naimish Agarwal et al. Check paper here https://arxiv.org/pdf/1710.00977.pdf

 In 1st notebook, I instantiated the CNN architecture specified in models.py.
 The network takes in a grayscale, square image.
 I applied data transform to turn input image into a normalized, square, grayscale image and then a Tensor for the model to take it as input.
 I selected a loss function and optimizer for training the model.
 The model was trained using Google Colab's compute resources.